 This was the best part of my return journey.
 I could sit with my legs stretched out while eating or while enjoying the in-flight entertainment system.
 I could make it flat to sleep comfortably.
 There were light controls to light up parts of the sitting area rather than the whole seat.

 The menu promised the hot Samosas again, but my body chose sleep over food.
 I slept comfortably for 8 hours.
-That says something about how easy it is to sleep in Air Canada Business Class seats.
+That says something about how easy it is to sleep in the airline’s Business Class seats.
 Woke up just before landing in Delhi and was ready to go on the mini road trip the very next day.

 When you travel business class, a certain level of comfort is taken for granted.
-What I liked about Air Canada is their crew – they were extremely pleasant in dealing with the guests.
+What I liked about the airline is their crew – they were extremely pleasant in dealing with the guests.
 Besides taking care of our mundane traveling needs, they made conversations, made us feel comfortable.
 All with a big smile on their face.

 Will I choose to fly Air Canada again – Absolutely, Yes!